xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 It is possible to view, sort, edit and delete color swatches at any time using the **Color swatches** section of the store back end.

 ## Adding Color Swatches to Product Descriptions
 To add color swatches to product descriptions, you will need to assign the color swatches created in the  **Color swatches** section to the attributes used by your products.
-The process will have some specifics depending on the type of attributes being used ([product-specific](###adding-color-swatches-to-products-using-product-specific-attributes), [product class](###adding-color-swatches-to-products-using-product-class-attributes) or [global](###adding-color-swatches-to-products-using-global-attributes)).
-For detailed information on product attributes in X-Cart, see the section {% link "Product classes and attributes" ref_T90ZcEpP %}of this manual.
+The process will have some specifics depending on the type of attributes being used ([product-specific](#adding-color-swatches-to-products-using-product-specific-attributes), [product class](#adding-color-swatches-to-products-using-product-class-attributes) or [global](#adding-color-swatches-to-products-using-global-attributes)).
+For detailed information on product attributes in X-Cart, see the section {% link "Product classes and attributes" ref_T90ZcEpP %} of this manual.

 ### Adding Color Swatches to Products Using Product-Specific Attributes